grantchen/chrome_store_search/README.md

 chrome_store_search = ChromeStoreSearch::Search.new(:category => "apps")

-# it will return app arrary.
+# it will return app arrary which app only have basic info.
 chrome_store_search.search("bird")

+# also can get app detail info if have app id
+ChromeStoreSearch::App.new("dkiahcckehgdocgonfdickeagmoembpe")

 ```

 ###Configuring